 While a pre-registered car can appear to offer a good saving off the official new car price, the likelihood is that there will be plenty of new car deals about, especially if you are taking the manufacturer’s finance plan offer.
 And the car’s resale value in three year’s time is likely to be pretty poor as well.

 Remember that pre-registered cars are unwanted cars – if there was enough demand for them in the first place, the car company wouldn’t need to be registering thousands of unsold cars…

-This article was originally written in May 2015 and updated with new information in February 2017.
+This article was originally published in May 2015 and most recently updated in July 2020.